blog

 Understanding the Risk Landscape of the Lips

-The lips are a high-risk area due to several overlapping factors.
-The tissue is thin and highly vascular, with limited collateral circulation.
-Swelling occurs easily and increases pressure within confined spaces.
-The lips are also highly mobile, which can affect filler distribution after injection.
+The lips are a high-risk area due to several factors.
+The tissue is thin and highly vascular.
+It has limited collateral circulation.
+Swelling occurs easily and increases pressure.
+The lips are also highly mobile.
+This can affect filler distribution after injection.

-Additionally, patient expectations often drive injectors toward techniques that emphasize border definition or volume in areas where vessels are most vulnerable.
-Without careful planning, this combination of anatomy and expectation increases risk.
+Patient expectations often drive injectors toward certain techniques.
+These may emphasize border definition or volume.
+These areas often have vulnerable vessels.
+Without careful planning, this combination increases risk.

-Understanding this landscape is the first step in preventing vascular occlusion.
+Understanding this landscape is the first step in prevention.

 Why Technique Matters More Than Speed or Volume

-Safe technique involves deliberate, slow injections that allow the injector to assess tissue response in real time.
-Rushing increases the chance of intravascular placement or excessive pressure within tissue planes.
+Safe technique involves deliberate, slow injections.
+This allows the injector to assess tissue response in real time.
+Rushing increases the chance of intravascular placement.
+It also raises pressure within tissue planes.

-Gentle aspiration may be used by some injectors, but it should never replace anatomical knowledge or careful placement.
-Aspiration alone does not guarantee safety, particularly in small vessels.
+Gentle aspiration may be used by some injectors.
+But it should never replace anatomical knowledge.
+Aspiration alone does not guarantee safety, especially in small vessels.

-Injectors who respect tissue resistance, inject slowly, and reassess frequently significantly reduce the likelihood of vascular compromise.
+Injectors who respect tissue resistance inject slowly.
+They reassess frequently.
+This significantly reduces the likelihood of vascular compromise.

 All images used under license from Canva. © APT Medical Aesthetics, 2026.
 All rights reserved.